mrf2/knowledge-base/formula.md

  - **Law**: A **law** is true because we can verifiy it with an experiment.
  - **Derivation**: A **derivation** is a formula that we can get from other formulas.

+> Definition: *A formula invented for a new concept.*
+> Law: *A formula for a relationship in nature.*
+> Derivation: *A formula produced with mathematics.*

 ### The Derivation
 Given an equation like this: